 Hot cars not only a danger for infants and toddlers

-This shocking trick-gone-wrong acts as a stark reminder of just how dangerous a hot car can be.
+This heart breaking trick-gone-wrong acts as a stark reminder of just how dangerous a hot car can be.

 Kidsafe Victoria president Doctor Mark Stokes warns that the temperature inside a car can reach 20 to 30 degrees hotter than the outside temperature.
 Temperatures hit 33 degrees in Melbourne the day the little boy hid in the car.